Raphael-Boichot/The-TinyGB-Printer/README.md

 # The TinyGB Printer - A standalone Game Boy Printer emulator with a fancy display

 The TinyGB Printer is the simplest possible Game Boy printer emulator storing images directly on SD card.
-It is basically a demake of the ESP32 based [NeoGB printer](https://github.com/zenaro147/NeoGB-Printer) for the Raspberry Pi Pico.
+This is basically a demake of the ESP32 based [NeoGB printer](https://github.com/zenaro147/NeoGB-Printer) (which I co-developed), but for the Raspberry Pi Pico.
 It stores the printed images in pixel perfect 4x PNG format.
 It is meant to be powered by double NiMH AA or AAA batteries, like the Game Boy Color / Pocket, so that you can recharge them with the same equipment.
 All parts are cheap and easy to gather online and assembly is meant to be simplistic.

 **It supports all printing modes of all games compatible with the Game Boy Printer (with all possible protocol tricks like double speed, compression, custom palette, break command, arbitrary lenght printing, etc.) plus all homebrews known to date.**

-You can copy, modify, sell or improve it as you want. **Just respect the license and the dedication of the authors** (in very brief, don't forget to cite Brian KHUU and Raphaël BOICHOT as authors and give a link to this repository).
+You can copy, modify, or improve it as you wish, all sources are provided. **Just respect the license and the dedication of the authors** (in very brief, don't forget to cite Brian KHUU and Raphaël BOICHOT as authors and give a link to this repository).

 ## Make it, enjoy it !
 **Nothing to compile, nothing to install, drop the UF2 file to the device and it works straight after soldering.**